EmilioCorigliano/ASPIS/README.md

 Assert that this isn't a possible option.
 This could be a way since, usually, all the operations with side effects (e.g. setting a volatile is done only in drivers, which usually are excluded).
 CON: Big and incorrect assumption
 PRO: Code a lot easier

+Solution 4:
+Creating only one "_dup" function and, if we don't want to duplicate a parameter, we pass two times the same one.
+In the function, at every store, we check that the address of the lvalue is different from the lvalue_dup.
+If it is a value, it is duplicated always.
+If it is a reference or a pointer, it must be checked.
+We could implement this check only in case of dereference of pointer or usage of a reference (?).
+CON: Could lead to a higher overhead during execution
+PRO: Doesn't have assumptions.
+Just a small increment of spatial overhead wrt the previous EDDI method.

 #### Case 1.1
 What if it is called a `to_harden` with two parameters where the first one is a `to_harden` GV and the other is in the grey-area.